-All photocopying and scanning services are performed by Archives’ staff.
+- All photocopying and scanning services are performed by Archives’ staff.
 No scanners or cameras are permitted in the Research Area without permission from the Director of the Archives.

-For publication of any archival materials (photos, etc.) a credit line specifically for Archives should be given as follows: “Photograph courtesy of the Louise Pettus Archives & Special Collections at Winthrop University.”
+- For publication (in print or online) of any archival material (photographs, etc.) a credit line specifically for Archives should be given as follows: “Photograph courtesy of the Louise Pettus Archives & Special Collections at Winthrop University, Rock Hill, S.C.”

-Permission to publish from unpublished manuscripts or published work under copyright must first be obtained from the holder of copyright.
+- Permission to publish (in print or online) from unpublished manuscripts or published work under copyright must first be obtained from the holder of copyright.
 It is the researcher’s responsibility to secure that permission.

-On citing material from the manuscript collection located in this department, the form should be as follows (after identification of item and title of Collection): Louise Pettus Archives & Special Collections.
-Dacus Library, Winthrop University.
+- On citing material from the manuscript collection located in this department, the form should be as follows (after identification of item and title of Collection): Louise Pettus Archives & Special Collections.
+Winthrop University, Rock Hill, S.C.